Value Capital Trust and AIP Yield Fund, LP Announce Conditional Approval and Filing of Filing Statement for Qualifying Transaction

-Toronto, Ontario--(Newsfile Corp. - March 31, 2022) - Value Capital Trust (TSXV: VLU.P) ("Value") and AIP Yield Fund, LP ("AIPYF") are pleased to announce that the TSX Venture Exchange (the "TSXV") has conditionally accepted their proposed qualifying transaction (the "Transaction") which, upon completion, will result in a reverse take-over of Value by the shareholders of AIPYF.
-A Filing Statement in respect of the Transaction has been prepared in accordance with the requirements of the TSXV and will be filed under Value's issuer profile on SEDAR at www.sedar.com.
-Closing of the proposed Transaction is expected to occur on or about April 4, 2022 and it is anticipated that the units of the resulting issuer trust (the "Resulting Issuer") on completion of the Transaction will commence trading on the TSXV under the ticker symbol "AIP" in early-to-mid April 2022, subject to the TSXV providing final approval for the Transaction.
+Toronto, Ontario--(Newsfile Corp. - April 5, 2022) - Value Capital Trust (TSXV: VLU.P) ("Value") and AIP Yield Fund, LP ("AIPYF") are pleased to announce that the TSX Venture Exchange (the "TSXV") has conditionally accepted their proposed qualifying transaction (the "Transaction") which, upon completion, will result in a reverse take-over of Value by the shareholders of AIPYF.
+A Filing Statement in respect of the Transaction has been prepared in accordance with the requirements of the TSXV and filed under Value's issuer profile on SEDAR at www.sedar.com.
+Closing of the proposed Transaction is expected to occur on or about April 8, 2022 and it is anticipated that the units of the resulting issuer trust (the "Resulting Issuer") on completion of the Transaction will commence trading on the TSXV under the ticker symbol "AIP" in mid-April 2022, subject to the TSXV providing final approval for the Transaction.

 Cautionary Note Regarding Forward-Looking Information